flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ### Interconnection {.tabs-close}

 So far I have discussed how the two CPUs operate individually.
 But to work as a whole, they are required to cooperate constantly.
-To accomplish this, both CPUs directly 'talk' to each other using a dedicated **FIFO unit** [@cpu-double].
+To accomplish this, both CPUs directly 'talk' to each other using a dedicated **First In, First Out** (FIFO) unit [@cpu-double].
 This block holds two 64-byte queues (with up to 16 elements each) for **bi-directional communication**.

 ![Representation of the FIFO unit.](_diagrams/cpu/fifo.png)